 Improving the Performance and Productive Programming Environment for Exascale and Beyond

-We are researching and developing parallel programming models and a new programming language to exploit the full potential of large-scale parallelism on the K computer, as well as working to increase productivity of parallel programming.
-The new programming language, called XcalableMP (XMP), is based on the PGAS (Partitioned Global Address Space) model, which was originally designed by the Japanese HPC language research community.
-We are working on a reference XMP compiler, the Omni XMP compiler, and have deployed it on the K computer for users, where it has several optimizations.
-We are also conducting a performance study of the PGAS language, as well as developing an extension for an accelerator cluster for use beyond the K computer.
-As for performance tuning tools for large-scale scientific applications running on the K computer, we have ported the Scalasca performance-tuning and analysis tool and we are examining its potential.
+We are researching and developing parallel programming models and a new programming language to exploit the full potential of large-scale parallel systems, as well as working to increase productivity of parallel programming.
+The programming language, called XcalableMP (XMP), is based on the PGAS (Partitioned Global Address Space) model, which was originally designed by the Japanese HPC language research community.
+We are working on a reference XMP compiler, the Omni XMP compiler, and have deployed it on several systems including the K computer for users, and conducted a performance study and optimization of the PGAS language.
+We also have developed an extension for an accelerator cluster beyond the K computer.
+Currently, we are working on the development of XcalableMP for “Fugaku” supercomputer with researches on some functional extensions to make use of many-core in “Fugaku” processor efficiently.

 Professor（Cooperative Graduate School Program）and Professor Emeritus, University of Tsukuba (-present)